Seto53/Itemz/README.md

 drop is over when it is sold out.
 It includes a search bar to find specific drops.
 - Second page (Drop) can be accessed when clicking a collectible.
-It gives specific information such as the remaining time for the drop, the ability to view the collectible in high detail, the price in coins, the rarity (common, uncommon, rare, ultra-rare) and the quantity.
+It gives specific information such as the remaining time for the drop, the ability to view the collectible in high detail, the price in coins, the rarity (common, uncommon, rare, epic, legendary) and the quantity.
 There is a Buy Now button that is greyed out until the drop is live.
 Once bought, the user will be notified if the purchase is successful or not.
 - Third page (Profile) can be opened from the top right corner of any page.
 The corner has